 SHORT TERM: consolidation continues, DOW -10

-For the day the SPX/DOW were mixed, and the NDX/NAZ were +0.25%.
-Bonds lost 3 ticks, Crude added 25 cents, Gold rose $5, and the USD was higher.
-Medium term support for the SPX remains at the 1386 and 1372 pivots, with resistance at the 1440 and 1499 pivots.
-Short term momentum touched overbought early, but spent most of the day around neutral.
-Tomorrow, Export/Import prices at 8:30, then the Budget deficit at 2:00.
+For the day the SPX/DOW were -0.05%, and the NDX/NAZ were +0.05%.
+Bonds dipped 1 tick, Crude lost 65 cents, Gold rose $4, and the USD was lower.
+Medium term support remains at the 1956 and 1929 pivots, with resistance at the 1973 and 2019 pivots.
+Tomorrow: Case-Shiller and FHFA housing at 9am, then New home sales and Consumer confidence at 10am.

-Short term support remains at SPX 1402/03 and the 1386 pivot, with resistance at SPX 1413/15 and 1422.
-Short term momentum remains hovering around neutral.
-The short term OEW charts remain positive, with the swing point now around 1391.
+Short term support is at the 1956 and 1929 pivots, with resistance at the 1973 and 2019 pivots.
+Short term momentum hit neutral today.
+The short term OEW charts remain positive with the reversal level now SPX 1960.
 Best to your trading!

 MEDIUM TERM: uptrend

 LONG TERM: bull market